SS Vesta

 SS Vesta was a propeller-driven fishing vessel 250 gross tons, built in 1853 at Nantes, France, by Hernoux et Cie of Dieppe for the Société Terreneuvienne of Granville in Normandy.
+The ship completed her sea trials on July 7th, 1854.
 The company had extensive fishing interests in the Grand Banks area off Newfoundland, which it operated from a base in Saint Pierre Island.
 On 27 September 1854 Vesta was eastbound with a crew of 50, returning 147 fisherman and salters home.
 In a heavy fog, Vesta collided with the Collins Line passenger paddle steamer SS Arctic.
 A 3 m section of Vesta's bow was sheared off, but the watertight bulkhead behind the bow remained intact and kept out the sea, keeping the vessel afloat.